cmorten/opine/.github/API/request.md

 #### req.body

 Contains the data submitted in the request body.
 By default the `req.body` is a `Deno.Reader`, and needs to be read using a body-parsing middleware such as [`json()`](./bodyParser.md) or [`urlencoded()`](./bodyParser.md).

-The following example shows how to use body-parsing middleware to populate `req.parsedBody`. _Note:_ this is one way Opine differs from Express due to `req.body` being a protected property in Deno.

 ```ts
 import {
   opine,